Now that the sun was gone the wind at our bow started to die down. Only the land’s latent heat continued to drive it on.

 Mamede paused for a few seconds, looking them over.

 The young mestre didn’t say anything.
 They all just stared back.

 And that was that.

 Mamede seemed more bothered than the rest and I wondered what he was thinking.
 Did he see himself in those tired young men, know what the future had in store for them, know it was probably more of the same, year after year after year?
-Or was he just concerned for some boys that could have been his own?
+Or was he just concerned for some boys who could have been his own?
 I knew he had two sons about that age.
 Did they also fish, and if so, why weren’t they fishing with their father?

 Maybe it was just me feeling uneasy.
 I couldn’t help but think about what I was doing at their age: sitting in a class waiting for a bell to ring, riding my bike in the sunshine, playing games with my friends — doing boy things — not hauling a handline in the middle of the night, miles offshore on a leaky jangada.

-Shortly thereafter Mamede cleared his throat and said in a weary voice, “Okay, we stay here tonight.”
-He had been steering for sixteen hours.
+Shortly thereafter Mamede cleared his throat and said in a weary voice,

 Next chapter: Stage Craft